nobl9/nobl9-go/docs/DEVELOPMENT.md

 versions declaration located in Makefile.
 If you see any discrepancies between CI and your local runs, remove the binaries from `bin` and let Makefile reinstall them with the latest version.

+## CI

+Continuous integration pipelines utilize the same Makefile commands which you can run locally.
+This ensures consistent behavior of the executed checks and makes local debugging easier.

 ## Testing